davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 {{Section 4.1.2.4 of !RFC5280}} forbid empty issuers, so such a value may not be interoperable with existing applications.

-If the subject is not empty, senders MAY use the subject field, as in a self-signed certificate.
+If the subject is not empty, senders MAY set the issuer to the subject, similar how they would construct a self-signed certificate.
 This may be useful in applications that, for example, expect trust anchors to have matching issuer and subject.
 This is, however, a placerholder value.
 The unsigned certificate is not considered self-signed or self-issued.